olupelumi/GeneticScheduler2.0/README.md

 ### Population Class:

+This class represents a population of candidate schedules.
+This class holds all the information to represent a population of schedules such as the number of schedules in the population, the number of shifts in each schedule and the actual list of schedules in the population.

+**Select Agents:**

+chooses the top two most fit schedule agents in a population

+These two schedules will become the "parents" of the next population

+**Crossbreed:**

+Computes a new population from mixing the two parents

+I combine the first portions of the first parent and the end portions of the second parent.

+The new schedule's beginning will be the beginning of the first parent and at the end of the schedule will be the end of the second parent and vice versa for the other new schedule.

+I repeat the aforementioned (population number) / 2 times (Integer division) to generate a full new population.
+This also means that the population number is always even after the first generation.

+**Mutate:**

+Replace a random shift in a schedule with a randomly generated shift with some mutation rate.

+So if the mutation rate is 0.3, I mutate a schedule 30% of the time.

+**Make Child Population:**

+Puts together the processes of selecting parents, crossbreeding and mutating to form new population.

+I decided to put the generation of a new population in the population class to avoid Main becoming too cluttered.

+### Main:

+Runs the evolutionary process.

+Here one has to set the population number, number of generations, mutation rate, and number of shifts in each schedule that one wants.

+The evolutionary process ends once we go through all the generations or a schedule reaches the scoring threshold, whichever comes first.
+The threshold is the fitness in which we deem that a schedule is good enough.
+The threshold is arbitrary and based on what you want the average score per shift to be before making it a schedule.

+Only a schedule that reaches the threshold will be turned into a csv.

 ## Possible Improvements:

 - Add a more robust fitness computing algorithm that evaluates a schedule the same way a manager evaluates whether a schedule is good or not.